Fab Lab Surge and ABC News

 Approaching the valley floor on the northern side of the Salang Pass

 The drive from the Salang Pass to Mazar is pleasant and fast over good roads.
-The largest city along the route is Puli Khumri which has little international presence but also few AOG (armed opposition group) incidents.
-One of the more interesting aspects of driving around the country is to discover how the industrious Afghans can be with found objects.
-The picture below demonstrates that point well and is also the best use of old Soviet BTR’s I’ve yet to see.
+The largest city along the route is Puli Khumri, which has little international presence but few AOG (armed opposition group) incidents.
+One of the more interesting aspects of driving around the country is discovering how the industrious Afghans can be with found objects.
+The picture below demonstrates that point well and is the best use of old Soviet BTRs I’ve yet to see.

-Fuel station a few miles south of Puli Khumri built on top of old Soviet BTR 72’s that were stacked into the river, covered with dirt and rock, compacted and leveled – one way to get a land title in Afghanistan is to create your own land.
+A fuel station a few miles south of Puli Khumri is built on top of old Soviet BTR 72s that were stacked into the river, covered with dirt and rock, compacted, and leveled.
+One way to get a land title in Afghanistan is to create your own land.

-From Puli Khumri it is about three hours of driving through one small hamlet after another.
-It is not a good idea to move off the main road in areas where there are no villages or towns.
-Every natural choke-point has an old Soviet command post and the terrain around them could still be seeded with anti-personnel mines.
-Most of these areas have been cleared but the sign below provides a warning that remains applicable today to the smart traveler.
+From Puli Khumri, it is about three hours of driving through one small hamlet after another.
+Moving off the main road in areas with no villages or towns is not a good idea.
+Every natural choke-point has an old Soviet command post, and the terrain around them could still be seeded with anti-personnel mines.
+Most of these areas have been cleared, but the sign below provides a warning that remains applicable today to the savvy traveler.

-A warning from HALO trust (de-mining NGO) in Dari and English explaining the land off of the main highway in this pass contains an active mine field.
+This is a warning from HALO Trust (a de-mining NGO) in Dari and English, explaining that the land off of the main highway in this pass contains an active minefield.

-The Afghanistan state-controlled media back in the Soviet days called Soviet soldiers Quay Dhost which means “friendly forces”.
-When we rolled up to Afghan police checkpoints we’d smile and introduce ourselves as Quay Dhost which generated a look of surprise followed by a big belly laugh.
-Afghans love jokes and funny foreigners who make an effort at speaking Dari.
+The Afghanistan state-controlled media back in the Soviet days called Soviet soldiers Quay Dhost, which means “friendly forces”.
+When we rolled up to Afghan police checkpoints, we’d smile and introduce ourselves as Quay Dhost, which generated a look of surprise followed by a big belly laugh.
+Afghans love jokes and funny foreigners who make an effort to speak Dari.

-Mazar-i-Sharif is a small city famous for the Blue Mosque which is supposed to contain the remains of Hazrat Ali, who was a son-in-law of the Prophet Mohammad.
-Islamic scholars believe the real grave of Ali is in the Imam Mosque in Najaf Iraq.
+Mazar-i-Sharif is a small city famous for the Blue Mosque, which is supposed to contain the remains of Hazrat Ali, a son-in-law of the Prophet Mohammad.
+Islamic scholars believe Ali’s grave is in the Imam Mosque in Najaf, Iraq.

 Checking out the Blue Mosque in Mazar

-I have read and also heard from the locals that the Mosque was buried to prevent its sacking by Genghis Khan in 1220 and not uncovered until the 1480’s.
-I have no idea how the locals could have done that back then but I also don’t know how the Egyptian Pyramids were built so maybe it’s a true story.
-For us foreigners this is as close as we can get to the Mosque which is fine because the real treat when visiting the North is checking out the Kala Jangi fortress which was the scene of a big fight on 25 November 2001.
+I have read and heard from the locals that the Mosque was buried to prevent its sacking by Genghis Khan in 1220 and not uncovered until the 1480s.
+I have no idea how the locals could have done that back then, but I also don’t know how the Egyptian Pyramids were built, so maybe it’s a true story.
+For us foreigners, this is as close as we can get to the Mosque, which is fine because the real treat when visiting the North is checking out the Kala Jangi fortress, which was the scene of a big fight on 25 November 2001.

-There is also work and in Mazar and that means looking after Ms Tani san of JICA who runs the women empowerment program.
-The picture below is of Tani san issuing a critique to one of her woman’s groups who have been slacking on keeping the cows and barn that the people of Japan provided them clean and functional.
+There is also work in Mazar, which means looking after Ms Tani san of JICA, who runs the women’s empowerment program.
+The picture below shows Tani-san criticizing one of her women’s groups for slacking on keeping the cows and barn that the people of Japan provided clean and functional.

-JICA’s Woman’s Empowerment Program in action.
-The woman huddled in a school circle are catching hell for being behind the maintenance of their new cattle barn
+JICA’s Women’s Empowerment Program in action.
+The woman huddled in a school circle is catching hell for being behind in maintaining their new cattle barn.

-While she is in the villages the police guard and I hang out with the males of the village often sitting in the closest field for a little nan and yogurt.
-If we check up on five villages that’s five lunches of nan and yogurt and sometimes kabob that you can’t not eat because it’s impolite for guests to refuse hospitality.
+While she is in the villages, the police guard and I hang out with the village’s males, often sitting in the closest field for some nan and yogurt.
+If we check up on five villages, that’s five lunches of nan and yogurt and sometimes kabob that you can’t not eat because it’s impolite for guests to refuse hospitality.
 The life of an independent international security operative often looks like this:

 I’m going to get fat if I keep doing this.
 The cold mint yogurt tea is damn good though and I’ve never tasted anything like it.

-The eggplant we are eating with the nan (bread) is called Borani Banjan and is absolutely delicious; greasy as the day is long but delicious.
-Next stop will be the Fortress but it deserves a post of its own.
+The eggplant we eat with the nan (bread) is called Borani Banjan and is delicious.
+It is greasy, as the day is long, but tasty.
+Our next stop will be the Fortress, but it deserves a post.

 Verified by MonsterInsights